Chicken Puttanesca Recipe

 A delicious chicken puttanesca recipe that’s authentic, delicious, easy to make, and ready in just 30 minutes.
-Make this simple low carb chicken recipe with everyday pantry staple ingredients that your whole family will love.
+Make this simple low-carb chicken dinner recipe with everyday pantry staple ingredients that your whole family will love.

 top view chicken puttanesca in black skillet

-Authentic puttanesca recipe made with lean chicken breast and drenched in a delicious tomato-based sauce made with tomatoes, herbs, anchovies, garlic, kalamata olives, and capers.
-This chicken puttanesca so full of flavor and easy to make.
-Have dinner ready in 30 minutes and enjoy this easy chicken dinner recipe with the family any day of the week.
-Serve with spaghetti, pasta, or a side of roasted veggies.
+My kids and I love this puttanesca that’s made with lean chicken breast and drenched in a delicious tomato-based sauce made with tomatoes, herbs, anchovies, garlic, kalamata olives, and capers.
+This chicken puttanesca is so full of flavor and easy to make.
+Have dinner ready in 30 minutes and enjoy this dish with the family any day of the week.
+My kids prefer when I serve with spaghetti, pasta, or a side of roasted veggies like these air fryer broccoli.

 • Quick and easy: you will only need 30 minutes to make this recipe.
-Perfect for those busy weeknights you need to make a fancy chicken recipe to serve the family.
+Perfect for those busy weeknights you need to make a fancy chicken recipe for a weeknight dinner to serve the family.

-• So delicious: so full of flavor, you will love this chicken puttanesca recipe, and will soon be a family favorite.
+• So delicious: so full of flavor, you will love this easy puttanesca recipe, and will soon be a family favorite.

 close up chicken puttanesca recipe